enzoplaaygamemg12/gtfobinSUID/README.md

 - **Auto-detect** mode: automatically switches to offline when no network
 - **Database updater**: `--update-db` automatically pulls all GTFOBins SUID and Limited SUID entries
 - **Real-time output**: prints `[FOUND]`, `[FOUND - Limited SUID]`, or `[NOT FOUND]` as it processes
-- Minimal, no dependencies beyond `requests`
+- Minimal, no dependencies beyond `requests` *(likely preinstalled on Kali Linux)*
+- [WIP] Add pkexec with CVE detection
+- [WIP] Handle binaries with version suffixes (e.g., python3)
 - Works on Linux, macOS, and Windows
 ---

 ## Installation

+Use one of these installation methods:
 ```bash
 git clone https://github.com/strikoder/gtfobinSUID.git
 cd gtfobinsuid
 pip install requests
 ```
-Or if you hate cloning like me, you can install only the main python file:
+Or if you hate cloning like me, you can either copy-paste the python code to your machine or download it using wget/curl:

 ```bash
 wget -q -O gtfobinsuid.py "https://raw.githubusercontent.com/strikoder/gtfobinSUID/main/gtfobinsuid.py" && chmod +x gtfobinsuid.py
 ```